borisdayma/colorizer/README.md

 In order to train the neural network, label data needs to be provided.
 Color images were used to define target labels and turned to black & white to simulate input data.

-The neural network was initially developped with [provided dataset](https://storage.googleapis.com/l2kzone/flowers.tar).
+The neural network was initially developed with [provided dataset](https://storage.googleapis.com/l2kzone/flowers.tar).

 However, several images were not relevant.